akingscote/akingscote.github.io/_posts/2024-11-20-microsoft-sentinel-log-poisoning.md

 Most of these out the box queries all assume that the data source is trusted.
 Once the integrity of the data source is questioned, it undermines Microsoft Sentinel as a security product.

-# Results
-Here is a video demonstration of me spoofing Heartbeat logs, Windows Logs, and Linux logs.

-I have a couple of analytic rules running on a schedule, to show that I am creating incidents for resources which dont actually exist.
-My KQL queries are irrelevant, im just proving that my spoofed data looks and behaves as normal data.

 ## Mitigations
 ### Microsoft could improve things...
 When I submitted this to Microsoft, I submitted a potentially quick and easy fix which would reduce effectiveness of this exploit.